-Alexis Friesz is a marketing major and pyschology minor.
-She has her own business while in school and is an active fundraiser in the community.
-A member of the Business Honors Program, she received an award for her undergraduate research presentation through the Charlotte Research Scholars Program.
+Alexis Friesz graduated in May 2017 as a marketing major and pyschology minor.
+She has her own business and is an active fundraiser in the community.
+A member of the Business Honors Program while in college, she received an award for her undergraduate research presentation through the Charlotte Research Scholars Program.

-I am currently majoring in marketing and pursuing a minor in psychology.
+I majored in marketing and pursued a minor in psychology.
 I chose marketing because I hope to work as an event coordinator for a nonprofit after graduation.
 Most of the events I will be planning will be promotional, so knowing how to market my company is an essential skill to have.

 Why did you choose the Belk College of Business/UNC Charlotte?

 Because I grew up in Charlotte, founded my own music school here, and simply love the area, I knew I wanted to remain local for college.
 I also joined the Belk College largely for the Business Honors Program, which gave me the opportunity to set myself apart from other business students.The Business Honors Program allows me to engage in smaller class environments that other state universities cannot offer.

 Tell us more about your music school!

 I founded my music school out of my home during my junior year of high school.
 I started teaching my neighbors how to play piano and I loved it so much that I decided to turn it into a part-time job.
 Currently, I teach 25 students every week, each at various ages (5-40 years old) and skill levels.
 I also run a beginner piano camp on Saturdays in the summer!